Skip to content Skip to footer

 Edinburgh of the South

-Along the Gulf Coast of Florida sits a small town with a big personality.
-Dunedin blends sandy shores, Scottish heritage, and a thriving arts scene into a place that feels both sunlit and storied.
-You hear bagpipes drift through the breeze, smell fresh seafood along the marina, and see murals splashed across walls that once held only coastal quiet.
-It is a city of color, charm, and character, shaped by the Gulf but rooted in traditions that stretch across the Atlantic.
+Along Florida’s Gulf Coast, about 30 minutes west of Tampa, sits Dunedin, a small town with a big personality.
+Blending sandy shores, Scottish heritage, and a vibrant arts scene, into a place that feels both sunlit and storied.
+Bagpipes drift through the breeze, fresh seafood scents the marina, and colorful murals brighten streets shaped by the Gulf and traditions that stretch across the Atlantic.
+With open arms, Dunedin invites you to slow down, look closer, and settle into the rhythm where the heritage and tide move together.

 Signature Stops